ckaestne/seai/README.md

 **Prerequisites:** Offerings in different semesters may be targeted at students with different backgrounds.
 The course does not have formal prerequesites, but we describe background knowledge that will help you be successful in the course.
 Also note that the course always has a substantial programming component, so solid programming skills will be benefitial (we do not prescribe a programming language, but most student teams decide to work primarily in Python).

-*Summer 2020:* We expect basic exposure to software engineering, but do not require machine learning skills.
-We suggest that you  have a basic familiarity with using version control, gathering requirements, software design and modeling, testing and test automation.
-Courses 17-313, and  17-654, 17-655 will prepare you well, but you may also have prerequisite software engineering knowledge from other courses or practical work experience, including software-engineering-heavy internships.
-The Summer 2020 offering will include a crash course on machine learning.

 *Fall 2020:* We expect basic exposure to machine learning and reasonable programming skills, but do not require a software engineering background.
 We suggest that you have basic familiarity with the process of extracting features, building and evaluating models, and a basic understanding of how and when different kinds of learning techniques work.
 Courses such as 10-301, 10-315, and 05-434 will prepare you well, but project experience or self-learning from books or online courses will likely be sufficient for our purposes.
-The Fall 2020 offering will cover basic software engineering concepts in more depth than the Summer 2020 offering.
+(The Fall 2020 offering will cover basic software engineering concepts in more depth than the Summer 2020 offering.)

 Students with both data science and software engineering background are well prepared for all offerings of the class.